manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 This ensures that the customization is compatible with the new version of Odoo, allows to analyse how does it behave and interact with the new features, and guarantees that they will not cause any issue when upgrading the database.

-Making the custom modules work in an empty database also helps avoiding changes and wrong configurations that might be present on the production database (like studio customization, customized website pages, mail templates or translations), which are not intrinsically related to the custom modules and that can raises unwanted issues in this stage of the upgraded process.
+Making the custom modules work in an empty database also helps avoiding changes and wrong configurations that might be present on the production database (like studio customization, customized website pages, mail templates or translations).
+They are not intrinsically related to the custom modules and that can raise unwanted issues in this stage of the upgraded process.

-To make custom modules work on an empty database we advise to follow this steps:
+To make custom modules work on an empty database we advise to follow these steps:

   - :ref:`Make them installable <upgrade/empty_database/modules_installable>`
   - :ref:`Test and fixes <upgrade/empty_database/test_fixes>`
   - :ref:`Clean the code <upgrade/empty_database/clean_code>`
   - :ref:`Make standard tests run successfully <upgrade/empty_database/standard_test>`

-..
-TODO Check if needed
-..
-At this stage, all the custom modules will be properly upgraded and fully functioning on an empty
-.. database and their code clean.
-..
-It is ready to make the custom modules installable on the upgraded database.

 .. _upgrade/empty_database/modules_installable: